ayoskovich/personalSite/content/project/amisaving/index.md

 ---

 ## What is it and how do I use it?
 I built an [online calculator](http://www.amisaving.com) to help people save money.
 After entering the costs associated with 2 spending options the calculator outputs the breakeven number of purchases between the two options.
-For example:
+Example output from the calculator is shown below:

 > Before 30 purchases you save money with Option A and after 30 purchases you save money with Option B.